-There are a large number of scientific challenges, all of which involve the collocation of disparate disciplines in order to fabricate and assemble nanosized components.
+There are a large number of specific scientific challenges, many of which benefit from the collocation of disparate disciplines in order to fabricate, assemble, and otherwise manipulate nanosized components.
 One of the most challenging scientific problems is interfacing hard and soft matter, i.e., the world of electronic and structural materials with the world of biomaterials.
-These centers will employ advanced experimental and theoretical tools to tailor and control the functionality (e.g., detection ability and sensitivity), compatibility, performance, and integration of materials at such interfaces.
+These centers employ advanced experimental and theoretical tools to tailor and control the functionality (e.g., detection ability and sensitivity), compatibility, performance, and integration of materials at such interfaces.